Allan Ramsay (artist): Art

 Among his most satisfactory productions are some of his earlier ones, such as the full-length of the Duke of Argyll, and the numerous bust-portraits of Scottish gentlemen and their ladies which he executed before settling in London.
-They are full of both grace and individuality; the features show excellent draughtsmanship; and the flesh-painting is firm and sound in method, though frequently tending a little to hardness and opacity.
-His full-length of Lady Mary Coke is remarkable for the skill and delicacy with which the white satin drapery is managed; while the portrait of his brown-eyed second wife Margaret, in the National Gallery of Scotland, is described as having a sweetness and tenderness.
+They are full of both grace and individuality.
+Art historians have noted the precise draughtsmanship and the technical qualities of his flesh-painting.
+His full-length of Lady Mary Coke has been noted for the treatment of its white satin drapery; while the portrait of his brown-eyed second wife Margaret, in the National Gallery of Scotland, is described as having a sweetness and tenderness.
 The portrait of his wife also shows the influence of French art, which Ramsay incorporated into his work.
-The large collection of his sketches in the possession of the Royal Scottish Academy and the Board of Trustees, Edinburgh also show this French elegance and soft colours.
+The large collection of his sketches in the possession of the Royal Scottish Academy and the Board of Trustees, Edinburgh also reflect stylistic influences associated with French art of the period.

-In a documentary broadcast by the BBC in February 2014, Ramsay was shown to be the artist who painted the lost portrait of Charles Edward Stuart in 1745, completed on the verge of his invasion of England.
+A 2014 BBC documentary proposed that Ramsay was the artist who painted the lost portrait of Charles Edward Stuart.

 Paintings

 Portrait of Lady Anne Rushout by Ramsay.

 Ramsay has paintings in the collection of a few British institutions including the National Gallery in London, Sheffield, Derby Museum and Art Gallery (attributed), Glasgow Museum and Newstead Abbey.

 In 2016, a portrait of Richard Mead (King George II's physician) by Ramsay was discovered by Bendor Grosvenor (using the Art UK website) as part of the British BBC Four television programme Britain's Lost Masterpieces; conservation treatment was carried out by Simon Rollo Gillespie to repair the torn canvas and remove layers of discoloured varnishes.

-One of Ramsay's most famous paintings is entitled simply Portrait of an African and has attracted extensive attention across recent decades, both as a representation of an individual African in 18th century Britain, but also for the difficulty of identifying the sitter.
+One of the most famous paintings attributed to Ramsay was titled Portrait of an African and has attracted extensive attention across recent decades, both as a representation of a Black man in 18th century Britain, but also for the difficulty of identifying the sitter.
 A documentary that features this painting, exploring the many meanings of its enigmatic image, has been produced by Royal Albert Memorial Museum & Art Gallery in Exeter.
+The portrait was renamed Portrait of a Man in a Red Suit in 2023, and it has been noted that the painting's true artist is unknown.